Expertise

 Active in the open-source community

 I started continuously using languages like Python and Go to create new projects and open-sourced the code on GitHub.
-The open-source community is a vibrant and creative place where I can communicate with like-minded people from around the world and share my ideas and experiences with other developers.
-I also actively learn more and more about modern technology implementations, development standards, and project maintenance processes from many large open-source projects.
+The open-source community is a vibrant and creative place where I communicate with like-minded people from around the world and share my ideas and experiences with other developers.
+I also actively learn more and more modern technology implementations, development standards, and project maintenance processes from many large open-source projects.

 September 2023